nimling/bicep.bolt/README.md

 The Branch/Release Name to use for publish.
 This is reflected in config.publish.releases

+Note:
-`-branch` is to be deprecated, but its a large part of the codebase, so il fix it later on. dont use it.
+`-branch` is to be deprecated, but its a large part of the codebase, so il fix it later on. dont use it, use `-release` instead. its the same parameter.

 #### -Name